davisdane2/ABMai/README.md

 **Can't find the invitation email?**
 - Check your spam/junk folder
 - Make sure the email was sent to the correct address
-- Contact Dane Davis for a new invitation
+- Contact Dane for a new invitation

 **"Code Already Redeemed" error?**
 - You may have already redeemed it!
 Check if ABM.ai is already in your TestFlight app
 - If not, request a new code from Dane

-**TestFlight won't open the app?**
-- Make sure you're using **iOS 17.0 or newer**
-- Try restarting your iPhone
-- Delete and reinstall from TestFlight

 **Need help?**
 - Email: dane@antiochbuilding.com
-- The TestFlight invitation includes a feedback button to report issues directly

 ---

 ## Main Features

 ### 🎨 **Glassmorphic Design Interface**
-- **Modern UI**: Beautiful glassmorphic design with frosted glass effects
+- **Modern UI**: glassmorphic design with frosted glass effects
 - **Enhanced Readability**: High-contrast white text on glass backgrounds
 - **Smooth Animations**: Spring-based interactions and floating elements
 - **Premium Feel**: Professional gradient backgrounds and glassmorphic cards